A move to limit fowl in Iowa's capital eggs residents on to protest with a chicken parade

 “Flocks feed families,” Mary Byrnes Fallon said.
 “We need to have these birds in our communities to help people understand where their food comes from, to get good food ourselves and for our neighbors, and just to have a good, positive experience.”

 The city has said the proposal is a response to other residents crying foul.
-Council member Linda Westergaard told KOI-TV last week that the birds are disturbing people's peace and quiet.
+Council member Linda Westergaard told WOI-TV last week that the birds are disturbing people's peace and quiet.

 "They are disturbed by the smell, they are disturbed by the uncleanliness of everything,” she said.

-Note: This story has been updated to correct the source of the video.
-It was from WOI-TV, not KOI-TV.